verge-io/docs/docs/product-guide/auth/oidc-create-application.md

 Allowed Users/Groups - When access is restricted, specify the permitted users/groups.

 Click Submit to create the OIDC application.

+!!! tip "Multiple OIDC applications can be created on the same system to allow different configurations for different client systems." maybe put in an example here.

 ## Next Steps